-Restricting investments in countries subject to country-wide arms embargo sanctions imposed by the United Nations Security Council, and countries on the global money laundering and terrorist financing watchdog, Financial Action Task Force list, that are subject to a "Call for Action".
+- Restricting investments in countries subject to country-wide arms embargo sanctions imposed by the United Nations Security Council, and countries on the global money laundering and terrorist financing watchdog, Financial Action Task Force list, that are subject to a "Call for Action". - No reference benchmark has been designated for the purpose of attaining the environmental or social characteristics promoted by the Sub-Fund.

 Sustainability indicators measure how the environmental or social characteristics promoted by the financial product are attained